Transgender girl discriminated against over Mississippi school's dress code, ACLU says - ExBulletin

-A transgender girl from the Mississippi Gulf Coast who wanted to wear a dress to a regional music event was discriminated against when her school insisted she follow a dress code based on her sex assigned at birth, according to a news report. civil rights complaint.
+JACKSON, Miss.
+(AP) A transgender girl from the Mississippi Gulf Coast who wanted to wear a dress to a regional music event faced discrimination when her school insisted she follow a dress code based on her sex assigned at birth, according to a new civilian. complaint for rights.

 The American Civil Liberties Union and the ACLU of Mississippi want the Harrison County School District to get rid of its gender distinctions in the dress code and stop enforcing the rules in a discriminatory manner to regard for girls, according to an administrative complaint filed Wednesday with the U.S. Department of Education's Office for Civil Rights.